2016 Budget2016 Budget and Capital Improvement Program (523)

-The adopted 2012 Budget and Capital Improvement Program serves as the operation guide for fiscal year 2012.
+The 2015 Draft Operating Budget and Capital Improvement Program will serve as the operation guide for fiscal year 2015 (January 1 – December 31).

 Produced in 2011, the original Citizen’s Budget Guide was intended to help residents understand where their tax dollars go.
 It also details the financial situation City of Loveland faced with revenue loses due to State budget cuts including the Local Government Fund (a once shared revenue source between municipalities and the State) and the Estate Tax.
 In the summer of 2011, the City held focus groups, attended by 45 randomly selected residents, to review our budget (using the Citizen’s Budget Guide) and make recommended cuts.